Poetry book, 58 pages, $14 cover price

 ($9 if ordered from the MSR Online Bookstore)

-This collection is the 2002 Main Street Rag Poetry Award Winner as chosen by Yusef Komunyakaa.
+Winner of the 2002 Main Street Rag Poetry Award as chosen by Yusef Komunyakaa.

 In his words, “Across the Dark draws the reader into a light that reflects family and the larger world.
 These imaginative poems resonate with experiment: a gutsy presence that illuminates the modern psyche: “…he paints The Last Supper/ on the shell of an almond–/ each disciple’s body a betrayal.”
 The betrayals in this voice are believable and curative, and backlit with human warmth.”